kyletolle/talks/dbs_and_devs/index.md

 # Migrations, cont.

-- Migrating the database by hand is tricky.
+- Migrating the database by hand is tricky
-- Need to be consistent.
+- Need to be consistent
 - Need to do it across many machines (many developers)
 - Need to do it differently in different environments
-  - PRD has multiple DBs whereas DEV has one local DB.
+  - PRD has multiple DBs whereas DEV has one local DB
 ------